PratyakshSinghal/Customer-churn/README.md

 Built by Pratyaksh Singhal

-MIT License — free to use, modify, and share.
+— free to use, modify, and share.